-KommuneKredit's Aaa long-term ratings reflects the institution's close links to Danish regional and local governments (RLGs) and ultimately the Danish sovereign (Aaa, stable).
-The main drivers of the ratings are (1) the support offered by the joint-and-several guarantee provided by its RLG members; (2) the agency's close association with the central government; (3) its public policy mandate and dominant franchise in Denmark; and (4) prudent financial management.
+KommuneKredit's Aaa long-term ratings reflect the institution's close links with Danish regional and local governments (RLGs) and ultimately the Government of Denmark (Aaa stable).
+The main drivers of the ratings are the support offered by the joint and several guarantee provided by its RLG members; the agency's close association with the central government; its public-policy mandate and dominant franchise in Denmark; and its prudent financial management.